wjc0602/DualMN/README.md

 ### We hope this work will attract more researchers/engineers to build more complete, robust and powerful memory networks for visual object tracking.
 Code and papers will be released publicly.

-## Abstract
-Spatial-temporal memory networks have become the focus of visual object tracking in recent years.
-Advanced memory networks have achieved outstanding results, but the balance between long-term and short-term memory remains a difficult problem in memory building.
-Excessive reliance on long-term memory will lead to a poor tracker's ability to discriminate between targets and distractors.
-Conversely, the tracker cannot adapt to the rapid changes of the target and thus drift.
-Therefore, we propose the dual-branch memory network(DualMN), which divided the memory network into short-term memory branch and long-term memory branch, cleverly avoids the conflict between them.
-Specifically, the DualMN consists of a short-term memory branch and a long-term memory branch.
-The former is dedicated to learning the difference between the new target appearance and the surrounding environment, to better locate the correct target from the complex scene.
-The latter focuses on learning the essential feature of the target to prevent the drift problem caused by a sudden change in target appearance.
-During the tracking process, the tracking results of the two branches complement each other.
-Comprehensive experiments show that DualMN performs favorably against state-of-the-art trackers.

 ## Architecture

 ![DualMN](imgs/DualMN.jpg)